 John and his agent decide on the following strategy:

-These policy purchases line up with the time periods that John has determined his debts and mortgage would be paid and therefore he would need less coverage.
+These policy purchases line up with the time periods that John has determined his debts and mortgage would be paid and therefore he would need less life insurance coverage.
 Plus, the laddered policies will have a substantial effect on how much John has to pay in premiums over the next 30 years.

->>During the first 10 years of the ladder, John will be paying $53.10 per month for all three insurance policies and a $1mil death benefit.
+>>During the first 10 years of the life insurance ladder, John will be paying $53.10 per month for all three insurance policies and a $1mil death benefit.

 >>During the second 10 years of the ladder, John will only be paying $38.42 for two of the insurance policies and a $500,000 death benefit.

 >>During the third 10 years of the ladder, John will only be paying $21.71 for the remaining insurance policy and a $200,000 death benefit.

 By laddering his coverage, John will save $11,533 because he will not be paying for coverage he doesn’t need.

 Yes, if you should die unexpectedly in the first 10 or twenty years, your executor, attorney, or beneficiary will need to file multiple claims and present multiple death certificates.
-When you consider these issues, the fact that you’re saving thousands of dollars on your life insurance should certainly remedy any additional aggravation.
+When you consider these issues, the fact that you’re saving thousands of dollars on your term life insurance policy should certainly remedy any additional aggravation.